PhilipEskins/tribblepalace/README.md

 * Goal: Find a location that has great internet connection while working on independent projects outside of the home.
 * Pain points: Isolation from working at home/alone.
 Hard to stay focused while at home.
-* Circumstances:  Looking for a space where they can still stay online and focus better on there project and possibly collaborate with others if needed.
+* Circumstance: Looking for a space where they can still stay online and focus better on there project and possibly collaborate with others if needed.
 * Tech ability: High technical ability.
 * Devices: Mobile or Laptop/Desktop.